litespeedtech/lscache_wp/readme.txt

 In addition to caching, our WordPress plugin has an Image Optimization feature.
 When optimization is requested, images are transmitted to a remote QUIC.cloud server, processed, and then transmitted back for use on your site.
 LiteSpeed keeps copies of optimized images for 7 days (in case of network stability issues) and then permanently deletes them.
 Similarly, the WordPress plugin has a Reporting feature whereby a site owner can transmit an environment report to our server so that we may better provide technical support.
 Neither of these features collects any visitor data.
 Only server and site data is involved.

-Please see [LiteSpeed’s Privacy Policy](https://www.litespeedtech.com/company/privacy-policy) for our complete Privacy/GDPR statement.
+Please see the [QUIC.cloud Privacy Policy](https://quic.cloud/privacy-policy/) for our complete Privacy/GDPR statement.

 == Frequently Asked Questions ==